hopsoft/turbo_boost-commands/README.md

 TurboBoost manages various forms of state to provide a terrific reactive user experience.

+> [!TIP]
+> TurboBoost State can also be used independent of Commands with standard Hotwire techniques.

 Here’s a breakdown of each type:

 ### Server-State